Premises Liability FAQs: Slip and Falls and Trip and Falls

 G: PROPERTY DAMAGE CLAIMS AGAINST LANDLORD: LOSS OF BUSINESS AND GOODS OR INVENTORY: If a landlord fails to undertake repairs in reasonable manner causing damage to your goods or loss of business, you may have a legal right to seek damages for the economic losses.
 The law in Florida can hold a landlord liable for the negligence of independent contractors hired by the landlord to undertake repairs of the leased premises, such as roofers or plumbers.

 For example, if a landlord agrees to make repairs to the roof or plumbing of the premises, and the repairs are not fully completed because the landlord did not pay the contractor or told them to only fix part of the problem resulting in flooding to the premises, the tenant can bring a claim for negligence against the landlord to recover all the damage to the inventory and the loss of revenues for the interruption of the business.

-If you have suffered physical injury or harm as a result of a fall on the premises of any business or public facility, please call attorney Mitchell L. Feldman and the law firm of Feldman Williams, PLLC. for a free initial assessment.
+If you have suffered physical injury or harm as a result of a fall on the premises of any business or public facility, please call attorney Mitchell L. Feldman and the Feldman Legal Group. for a free initial assessment.
 Whether the cause is from slipping on a foreign substance, tripping over some hidden object or the result of an accident of any sort on a construction site, you may have the legal right to receive compensation for your injuries.
 We know the law and know how to strategically present the claims to the businesses involved and the related insurance companies to increase your chances of a fair and just result.

-Feldman Williams, PLLC. handle claims involving malicious prosecution, dog bites and other toxic torts as well.
-Whether the accident occurred in Tampa, Jacksonville and Atlanta, Georgia, we have the ability to represent your interests all the way through jury trial if necessary.
+Feldman Legal Group. handle claims involving malicious prosecution, dog bites and other toxic torts as well.
+Whether the accident occurred in Tampa and Atlanta, we have the ability to represent your interests all the way through jury trial if necessary.
 Call us or email us at firstname.lastname@example.org.